jmartsch/processwire-modules-manager2/README.md

 Make it easy for ProcessWire beginners and power users

-Offer better discoverybility to find the right module.
+Offer better discoverbility to find the right module.

 Make it easier and faster for powerusers to manage modules.

 A manager that list all official modules is a feature, that many other frameworks/CMS's like ModX, WordPress or PrestaShop have by default.

 ##What are the disadvantages of the actual core module interface?

 * Installation of a module is not very user-friendly: You have to be aware where to get new [modules](https://modules.processwire.com), search for a module, copy or remember the module name or URL, go back to your ProcessWire installation, paste the module name(URL, click on "get module info" and finally install the module
 * It only displays installed modules, not the ones that are available in the modules directory
 * Uninstalling a module requires you to go to the module detail page, click a checkbox and then submit the change.
 After that you have to go back to the module overview page.